Table of Contents

 AI Rule Files

 The AI Rule Files panel tracks repositories that include rule files, which are a strong indicator of AI agent adoption.
-Different AI agents support different file types and formats, so once data is available you’ll see which tools are being introduced across your repositories and how widely they are being used.
+Rule files represent formal configuration of AI tools at the repository level, not just individual experimentation.

 The panel shows the following:

-• Total repositories with rules files – number of repositories currently include at least one rule file.
-Measured by scanning all repos connected to LinearB.
+- Total repositories with rule files – Number of repositories that currently include at least one AI rule file.
+Measured by scanning all repositories connected to LinearB.

-• Repositories without rules files – number of repositories that don’t yet contain AI-specific rules.
-Measured by subtracting repos with rule files from the total count.
+- Repositories without rule files – Number of repositories that do not yet contain AI-specific rules.
+Calculated by subtracting repositories with rule files from the total.

-• Breakdown by agent – a comparison of which AI tools (e.g., Claude Code, Cursor) are being used and in how many repositories.
+- Breakdown by agent – A comparison of which AI tools (for example, Claude Code or Cursor) are configured and how many repositories use each tool.

-• Repositories with multiple rule types – cases where more than one agent is being configured in the same repository.
-Measured by checking for overlaps (e.g., a repo containing both Claude and Copilot rule files).
+- Repositories with multiple rule types – Repositories where more than one AI agent is configured (for example, both Claude and Copilot rule files in the same repo).

-This visibility helps you understand not just developer-level usage, but also where AI agents are being formally embedded into project workflows through configuration.
+This visibility helps you understand not just developer-level usage, but where AI agents are being deliberately embedded into workflows through repository configuration.

 Chatbot and bot accounts are excluded from all metrics.